isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-check-for-fleas/index.md

 through the dogs fur or coat.
 Ensure to put
 adequate pressure on the flea comb to touch the dogs skin smoothly.
-Check if the flea comb has picked some adult fleas or flea�dirt�(flea droppings or fleas).�Drown any fleas that you catch using soapy water.
+Check if the flea comb has picked some adult fleas or fleadirt(flea droppings or fleas).Drown any fleas that you catch using soapy water.
 Flea droppings are mainly comma-shaped, and when placed on the wet kitchen paper, they leave a red ring, signifying blood from the flea.
-**But First:�**
+**But First:**
 **Video Courtesy of**
-**�Banfield Pet Hospital**
+**Banfield Pet Hospital**
 https://youtu.be/-VWr1UhTFw0
-**Next, some details on the flea life cycle �**
+**Next, some details on the flea life cycle **
 This will help you understand why fleas have always come back and how you can wittingly get ahead of the coming fleas generation.
 **The flea life cycle is divided into four stages:**
 **- Eggs:**